-Bega Valley Shire Council went out to tender for the Bega Valley Regional Gallery (BRVG) redevelopment and expansion at its current site in August 2021.
+Bega Valley Shire Council went out to tender for the South East Centre for Contemporary Art (SECCA) gallery redevelopment and expansion at its current site in August 2021.

 Be Part of Our Future